WDI-SEA/notes/05-express/express-mocha-testing/readme.md

 ## Objectives

 * Describe the importance of testing your code programmatically
-* Use describe and assertion functions to do basic testing
+* Use describe and assertion functions to test site functionality

 ## IMPORTANT NOTE